 There are many different types of scams but they all have the same purpose - to get their victims to part with their money.

 We are advising everyone to be vigilant to protect themselves and vulnerable people from scams and crooks seeking to take advantage during the COVID-19 national emergency.
 Top tips for spotting a scam and staying safe online:

 - Try to liaise only with people you know.
 For some we recognise this may be difficult so if you need assistance contact your local councillor, a local community group or the CVS (Council for Voluntary Service).

-- If a person says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.
+- If a cold-caller says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.